Sreelekshmi1998/TfW-Performance-Hub-Moc/docs/guidance_notes.md

 ---

 ## 🔒 Data Protection
-All screenshots in this repo have **no real values**.
-Where layouts are shown, numbers are either erased or replaced with mock values.
-Names, locations, TRUST codes, and memos are replaced with placeholders.
+Confidentiality Notice: All screenshots in this repository contain no real data.
+All values have been completely erased - only the figure structures are shown for demonstration purposes.